CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ### Maven Coordinates

-Like any other Maven project, the client-side auditing library must be assigned unique coordinates that can by used to reference it.
+Like any other Maven project, the client-side auditing library must be assigned unique groupId, artifactId and version that can by used to reference it.

 	<groupId>com.hpe.sampleapp</groupId>
 	<artifactId>sampleapp-audit</artifactId>